hyperlinq/hyperlinq/README.md

         select H.li (item)
     )

-## When should I use Hyperlinq?

-I'm definitely not _always_ recommending Hyperlinq for html generation.
-I think that for writing _documents_, where the content is not generated and cannot be generalized, as opposed to a heavily databound page, that a markdown language is the right choice.

 ## Isn't it bad to write HTML with C# code?
 Doesn't that violate the separation of concerns between UI code and business logic?

 No. Suppose you want `A` to depend on `B` but not vice-versa.
 That's trivial to code.
 It's illusory that writing `A` in separate language (e.g. Razor) or housing `A` in a separate file (*.cshtml) to `B` necessarily helps.
 Sometimes it actually encourages hacks, and furthermore hacks that are harder for maintenance programmers to see.